1601 or 1602

-Derek Jacobi is acclaimed, though less forceful than others, as Hamlet in exhaustive 1980 BBC version.
+Derek Jacobi is acclaimed, though less forceful than others, as Hamlet in an exhaustive BBC version.

 Hamlet the Whiner